SteveBarnett/Oh-Snap/README.md

 ![](./img/1.jpg)

+Write two sticky notes: a 1 and a 2.
+We'll use as labels for the two stacks of cards.

-Mark two slots using sticky notes.
-Take cards from the deck and place them in slot 1, then slot 2, and so on.
+Take cards from the deck and place them under 1, then under 2, and so on.

 Stop placing cards once you have a matching pair (Snap!).